 Key Audit Matter How the matter is addressed in our audit Recognition of impairment on financial assets within the scope of IFRS 9 "Financial Instruments" Standard and related significant disclosures As presented in Note 2.13 as the Group recognizes expected credit losses of financial assets in accordance with IFRS 9.
-We considered the impairment of financial assets as a key audit matter since: - Amount of on and off balance sheet items that are subject to expected credit loss calculation is material to the financial statements - There are complex and comprehensive requirements of IFRS 9 - Policies implemented by the Group management include compliance risk to the regulations and other practices Structured processes of IFRS 9 are advanced and complex Judgements and estimates used in expected credit loss calculation are complex and comprehensive Disclosure requirements of IFRS 9 are comprehensive and complex Information technology and Process audit specialists. - Evaluating the reasonableness of management's key judgements, estimates and data sources used in expected credit loss calculations considering the standard requirements, sectorial, local and global practices
+We considered the impairment of financial assets as a key audit matter since: - Amount of on and off balance sheet items that are subject to expected credit loss calculation is material to the financial statements - There are complex and comprehensive requirements of IFRS 9 - Policies implemented by the Group management include compliance risk to the regulations and other practices. - Structured processes of IFRS 9 are advanced and complex. - Judgements and estimates used in expected credit loss calculation are complex and comprehensive. - Disclosure requirements of IFRS 9 are comprehensive and complex - Reviewing and testing of structured processes which are used to calculate expected credit losses by involving our Information technology and Process audit specialists.